mpatacchiola/dissecting-reinforcement-learning/README.md

 env.render(file_path='./inverted_pendulum.gif', mode='gif')
 ```

 The snippet above generate an inverted pendulum environment.
-The pole is controlled through three actions (0=left, 1=noop, 2=right) that are randomly generated.
+The pole is controlled through three actions (0=left, 1=noop, 2=right) that are randomly generated through the `randint()` method.
 The maximum number of steps allowed is 100, that with `delta_t=0.1` corresponds to 10 seconds.
 The episode can finish in advance if the pole falls down leading to `done = True`.
 Examples for each environments are available [here](./src/6).
 The following is a description of the available environments with a direct link to the python code:

 - **grid world**: a simple grid-world which includes obstacles, walls, positive and negative rewards.
 An agent can move in the environment using four actions (0=forward, 1=right, 2=backward, 3=left).
 It is possible to setup the dimension of the world, the location of the obstacles, and the movement noise [[code]](./environments/gridworld.py)

 - **multi-armed bandit**: implementation of a [multi-armed](https://en.wikipedia.org/wiki/Multi-armed_bandit) environment that can be initialized with a specific number of arms.
 Rewards are binary (1 or 0) and are given for each arm with a pre-defined probability.
 This world does not have a `reset()` method because for definition the episode only has a single step [[code]](./environments/multi_armed_bandit.py)

 - **inverted pendulum**: it is an implementation of the [classic problem](https://en.wikipedia.org/wiki/Inverted_pendulum) widely used in control theory.
 The pendulum can be initialized with a specific pole mass, cart mass, and pole length.
 There are three possible actions (0=left, 1=noop, 2=right).
-A method called `render()` allows saving a GIF or an MP4 realized in Matplotlib [[code]](./environments/inverted_pendulum.py)
+A method called `render()` allows saving a GIF or an MP4 of the last episode using Matplotlib [[code]](./environments/inverted_pendulum.py)

 - **mountain car**: implementation of the [classic problem](https://en.wikipedia.org/wiki/Mountain_car_problem) which is a widely used benchmark.
 The environment is initialized with a specific mass for the car, friction for the soil, and delta time.
 There are only three actions available (0=left, 1=noop, 2=right).
 Rendering is possible and allows saving a GIF or video using Matplotlib animations [[code]](./environments/mountain_car.py)

 - **drone landing**: a drone has to land on a pad at the centre of a cubic room, moving in six possible directions (0=forward, 1=left, 2=backward, 3=right, 4=up, 5=down).
+The dimension of the world can be declared during the initialization.
 Positive reward of +1 is obtained if the drone touch the pad, whereas a negative reward of -1 is given in case of a wrong landing.
 Rendering is allowed and the file is stored as GIF or MP4 [[code]](./environments/drone_landing.py)